ringcentral/engage-digital-api-docs/docs/interactions/structured-messages/quick-start.md

 ### Set Agent Permissions to the Channel

-For agents to interact with messages from a channel, make sure to set the proper permissions for that agent.
+For agents to interact with messages from a channel, make sure to [set the proper permissions](https://support.ringcentral.com/engagedigital/admin/manage-roles-permissions.html) for that agent.
 In this instance, you are making sure your agent has read and reply permissions.
 Just check both boxes to make sure your agent can receive and respond to messages.

 <img class="img-fluid" width="730" src="../../../img/structured-messages-edit-permissions.png">

 ### Configure Channel Mode

 There are three types of channel modes: asynchronus, real time, and triage.
 For our testing purposes, we want real time, but for some interactions, the channel mode could be asynchronus (when responding to email for example).
-Find the channel mode settings under Routing, and then select Channel Modes to configure.
+Find the channel mode settings under Routing, and then configure your [channel mode](https://support.ringcentral.com/engagedigital/agent/manage-channels-list.html).

 <img class="img-fluid" width="540" src="../../../img/structured-messages-channel-mode.png">